MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### Which user account is used when uploading data to the OSM server? ####

 Vespucci will use OAuth authorization as default for new installs.
 On your first upload you will be directed to an OSM page that we ask you to authorize your Vespucci install.
 It is not necessary nor recommended to store username/password on your device (it is however possible if OAuth causes problems for whatever reasons).

+Note: OAuth will work for both the standard API and the development servers, if you are running your own or need to access a third party site with OAuth you need to add the corresponding secrets to the API configuration and rebuild Vespucci.

 #### How can I zoom into an area? ####